-When the heat pump is set to emergency mode (SF1 is set to Δ), only the most necessary functions are activated.
+When the heat pump is set to emergency mode (SF1 is set to $\Delta$ ), only the most necessary functions are activated.

-- The compressor is off and heating is managed by the immersion heater. - The load monitor is not connected.
+- The compressor and fans are off and heating is managed by the immersion heater. - The load monitor is not connected.